google/xls/docs_src/dslx_reference.md

 }
 ```

-What is happening here is that, 128 is being used as a bit pattern rather than
+What is happening here is that 128 is being used as a *bit pattern* rather than
-as the number 128 to initialize the literal.
+as the *number* 128 to initialize the literal.
 It is only when the bit pattern
 cannot fit in the width of the literal that an error is triggered.

-**Note that behaviour is different from Rust, where it will trigger an error,
+**Note that this behavior is different from Rust, where it will trigger an
-and the fact that DSLX considers this valid may change in the
+error, but the fact that DSLX considers this valid may change in the
 [future](https://github.com/google/xls/issues/471).**

 ### Grouping Expression